 Paper II – English Subject (100 questions, 200 marks)

-Develop a Structured Study Plan
+Develop a Disciplined Study Schedule

 - Divide the syllabus into manageable sections — for example: